Blodynight/hotelmanagementUI/README.md

 # HotelmanagementUI

-This project is a demo UI paired with the hotelmanagement java spring backend.
+This project is a demo UI paired with [Hotelmanagement](https://github.com/Blodynight/hotelmanagement).

 ## Development server